 Photos courtesy of Dr. David Reznik, HIVDent.org; and Dr. Jeff LennoxBack to top

-In addition to the problems listed in the table above, you may experience dry mouth.
+In addition to the health problems listed in the table, you may experience dry mouth.
 Dry mouth happens when you don’t have enough saliva, or spit, to keep your mouth wet.
 Saliva helps you chew and digest food, protects teeth from decay, and prevents infections by controlling bacteria and fungi in the mouth.
 Without enough saliva, you could develop tooth decay or other infections and might have trouble chewing and swallowing.
 Your mouth might also feel sticky or dry and have a burning feeling, and you may have cracked, chapped lips.

 To help with a dry mouth, try these things:

 - Chew sugarless gum or suck on sugarless hard candy.

 - Try mouthwash and toothpaste designed for dry mouth.

 Talk to your doctor or dentist about prescribing artificial saliva, which may help keep your mouth moist.Back to top

 The NIH National Library of Medicine's collection of links to government, professional and nonprofit/voluntary organizations with information on HIV/AIDS and oral health.